Skip to content

 Understanding the type of enzyme inhibition or activation is crucial for developing effective drugs and understanding metabolic regulation.

-enzyme 1 converts substrate R into product S.
+enzyme 1 converts substrate B into product C.

-The end product V of this pathway binds to enzyme 1in its active site blocking the substrate.
+The end product F of this pathway binds to enzyme 1in its active site blocking the substrate.

 This binding decreases the activity of the enzyme.